Bi vs. Semi (weekly/monthly/annually)

 Someone noted that these words are not hyphenated.
 I could see where hyphenating them might indicate the alternate association, but of course that assumes you know what the usual association is!

-I’m glad you found this easy to explain, Matt.
-However, I hope no one receives a letter or email explaining that the semiannual meeting is held semiannually!
+We’re glad you found this easy to explain, Matt.
+However, we hope no one receives a letter or email explaining that the semiannual meeting is held semiannually!

 This whole thread of responses gives a debate about the evolving usage of these words.
 It has been politely and professionally enjoined by all of the participants, which speaks well of all of you.
 I especially like Matt Emerson’s discussion of how the ambiguity that seems to have arisen in these words can be represented as an ambiguity in the order of mathematical operations.